Committed to connecting the world

 Montreal, Canada

-This workshop intends to offer a platform for all involved stakeholders and aims to focus on topics of common interest such as optical interfaces beyond 1T transmission, access and in-premises networks, synchronization and time-sensitive networking (TSN), YANG and data modelling.
+This workshop intended to offer a platform for all involved stakeholders and aims to focus on topics of common interest such as optical interfaces beyond 1T transmission, access and in-premises networks, synchronization and time-sensitive networking (TSN), YANG and data modelling.

 Target Audience